Erick7451/Sabine-Cluster/README.md

 long-gen10      up 14-00:00:0      1   idle compute-3-28
 ```

 WOAH!
 Okay!
-This might look daunting, but stay with me and you will see that this is very interesting knowledge once we break it down.
+This might look like a lot, however, stay with me and you will see that this is very simple information.

 The first column states all the different partitions that the Sabine cluster has.
 To take a better look, lets grab an example of each
 ```linux